mtyrvainen/rpi-server/README.md

 ##### Dynamic DNS?

-If you want to have access to your project/site via a nice URL, you need some kind of DDNS solution.
+If you want to have access to your project/site via a nice URL, you'll need some kind of DDNS solution, unless you have a static IP address from your ISP.
 I used [noip.com](https://www.noip.com/).
 It's quick to setup, easy to install and free for a few devices.
 Register an account and then install the client software on RPi.
 1. `mkdir /home/pi/noip`
 1. `cd /home/pi/noip`
 1.	`wget https://www.noip.com/client/linux/noip-duc-linux.tar.gz`